On this page

 Is filing TM.6 optional in certain situations?

-6 form is optional because it is not always checked, but actually it is a required document for entry and exit in Thailand.
+6 form is optional because it seems like a minor document, but actually it is essential for recording entry and exit details and should be completed accurately.

 At what point in the immigration process is TM.6 typically filed?